 How do countries manage their nominal exchange rate?

-Every country with its own currency can also choose between three exchange-rate regimes that determine how to maintain its nominal exchange rate in foreign exchange (forex) markets.
-A floating exchange rate (as typified by the U.S. dollar and the euro) allows the forex market to freely dictate the value of a currency relative to other currencies.
-Exchange rates can also be fixed, which ties the value of one currency to another country’s currency.
-Lastly, countries can maintain a pegged float, which ties the currency to another foreign currency, but allows deviations within a specified band.
-Of the top 10 economies by nominal GDP in 2014, only China and Russia do not allow their currencies to freely float.
+Every country with its own currency can choose between three exchange-rate regimes that determine how to maintain its nominal exchange rate in foreign exchange (forex) markets.
+A floating exchange rate allows the forex market to freely dictate the value of a currency relative to other currencies.
+Fixed exchange rates tie the value of one currency to another country’s currency.
+Lastly, a pegged float ties the currency to another foreign currency, but allows deviations within a specified band.

 What are the effects of China’s currency policy for China?